aimagelab/mammoth/docs/models/index.rst

     - **args**: the arguments passed to the framework.

 .. note::
-    The automatic conversion between `PIL <https://pillow.readthedocs.io/en/stable/>`_ and `kornia <https://github.com/kornia/kornia>`_ is handeled by the **to_kornia_transform** function in :ref:`module-kornia_utils`, which converts (*most*) PIL transforms to kornia transforms.
+    The automatic conversion between `PIL <https://pillow.readthedocs.io/en/stable/>`_ and `kornia <https://github.com/kornia/kornia>`_ is handeled by the **to_kornia_transform** function in :ref:`Kornia Utils <module-utils.kornia_utils>`, which converts (*most*) PIL transforms to kornia transforms.
 However, not all the transforms are supported, and thus this function *may not be always available*.
 If you want to use a custom transform, you have to extend the **to_kornia_transform** function.

 Model parameters
 ~~~~~~~~~~~~~~~~~

 The **get_parser** method is used to define the model-specific hyper-parameters.
-It is defined as a static method (see :ref:`module-continual_model`) that returns a `argparse.ArgumentParser <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser>`_ object.
+It is defined as a static method (see :ref:`ContinualModel <module-models.utils.continual_model>`) that returns a `argparse.ArgumentParser <https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser>`_ object.
 This method is called during the initialization of the model and it is used to parse the command line arguments.
 The **get_parser** method must have the following signature:

 .. code-block:: python